 Dried wood ear mushrooms get their name from their unique ear-like appearance.
 Originally, the mushrooms were given the common name of Judas’s ear due to the belief that Judas hung himself from an elder tree after he betrayed Christ.
 Folklore taught that the “ears” that grew from the elder tree held the returned soul of the traitor and were there to remind others of his death.
 They were even suggested for use in cases of sore throat and strangulation.
-Today, the fairly bland mushroom is used in food for its chewy, almost rubbery texture and fantastic ability to absorb complimentary flavors.
+Today, the fairly bland mushroom is used in food for its chewy texture and fantastic ability to absorb complimentary flavors.

 Other Names: Judas’s ear, Judas ear, cloud ear, jelly ear, common ear fungus, Chinese fungus, tree ear